 - Choose the right WordPress hosting.
 For a personal blog, you don’t need the biggest fish out here.
 Cheap WordPress hosting is fine.

-- Choose a beautiful theme.
-There’s a handful of nice free WordPress blogging themes that you can choose from.
-Install, try, customize.
-You can play with their design so you can see which one matches your site the most.
+- Select a beautiful theme.
+There are some nice, free personal blogging themes that you can choose from.
+Install, try, and customize different ones.
+You can play with their design, and find one that’s an ideal fit for your site.

-- Go ahead and install efficient and free-of-charge tools and plugins that will make your blogging easier and more fun.
+- Install some free tools and plugins that will make blogging easier and more efficient.

 - Think about the range of topics you would like to tackle.
-If you don’t know yet and just want to write random stuff, that’s also a start.
-A blog is a way to express yourself.
+If you don’t know yet and just want to write about random things, that’s also a start.
+Remember – a blog is a way to express yourself.

-- Try to create a personal calendar or a notebook in which to set deadlines on writing.
-You don’t have to post daily, once a week is enough.
-The key is consistency.
+- Try to create a personal calendar or a notebook to hold yourself accountable to a posting schedule.
+You don’t have to post daily.
+Once a week is enough.
+The key is to be consistent.